krishivga/public_notes/Javascript/fcc_node_codingaddict.md

 This will run the file.
 This is because every time a file is imported, it is run (even if it doesn't have any exports).

+# Built-in Modules

+Modules available by default for interacting with the OS and other essential functions.